Raffles's Landing Site: History

 On 28 January 1819, Sir Stamford Raffles landed at this site for his first visit, which lasted ten days.
 During this period, with the help of Major William Farquhar, he concluded the first treaty with the local rulers Temenggong Abdul Rahman and Sultan Hussein Shah.

 The site is denoted by a statue of Sir Stamford Raffles and is located on the north bank of the Singapore River.
-The present polymarble statue was unveiled in 1972 which was made from plaster casts from the original 1887 figure that currently stands opposite Victoria Concert Halls.
+The present polymarble statue was unveiled in 1972.
+It was made from plaster casts from the original 1887 figure that currently stands opposite Victoria Concert Halls.

-In 2019, as part of events commemorating the bicentennial of the Founding of modern Singapore, numerous alterations have been made to and around the statue of Raffles such as using camouflage to make the statue 'disappear' into the backdrop of the buildings in Raffles Place on the south bank, and erecting statues of Raffles's contemporaries such as Munshi Abdullah, Tan Tock Seng, and Naraina Pillai along with that of the founder of the Kingdom of Singapura, Sang Nila Utama.
+Additional statues were temporarily added to mark the bicentenary of the modern Singapore's founding.

-Additional statues were added as part of the commemorating the bicentennial of the Founding of modern Singapore.
+In 2019, as part of commemorations for the bicentenary of modern's Singapore founding, numerous alterations were made to and around the statue of Raffles.
+Camouflage was used to make the statue blend into the backdrop of the buildings in Raffles Place on the south bank, intended "to arouse curiosity, maybe some reflection and ultimately, to spark conversations about our history."
+Further statues were temporarily erected of Raffles's contemporaries such as Munshi Abdullah, Tan Tock Seng, and Naraina Pillai, along with that of the founder of the Kingdom of Singapura, Sang Nila Utama.